tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 ## Context

-This ADR outlines the initial approach for a state sync prototype, and is subject to change as we receive feedback and gain experience.
+This ADR describes an initial state sync prototype, and is subject to change as we gain feedback and experience.

 State sync will allow a new node to receive a snapshot of the application state without downloading blocks or going through consensus.
 This bootstraps the node much faster than the current fast sync, which replays all historical blocks.

-Background discussions and justifications are detailed in [ADR-042](./adr-042-state-sync.md), and can be summarized as:
+Background discussions and justifications are detailed in [ADR-042](./adr-042-state-sync.md), summarized as:

 * The application periodically takes full state snapshots (i.e. eager snapshots).

-* The application divides snapshots into a set of smaller chunks that can be separately verified against a chain Merkle root.
+* The application splits snapshots into a set of smaller chunks that can be separately verified against a chain Merkle root.

 * Tendermint uses the light client to obtain a chain Merkle root for verification.